 Ms. Morkan has achieved numerous appellate wins for clients during her three-decade career.
 She has handled appeals in a number of substantive areas, including bankruptcy, environmental, insurance, reinsurance, regulatory, land use, tax, and probate.
 Her many successes include securing a dismissal of an appeal by a citizens' group which tried to prevent the transfer of a nuclear power facility, and the reinstatement of a multi-million dollar arbitration award against the State of Connecticut.

 Ms. Morkan is a Fellow of the American Academy of Appellate Lawyers, an honor open only to those who have practiced as an appellate advocate for at least 15 years and possess a reputation of recognized distinction.
 Academy membership is limited to 500 members in the United States and is by invitation only.
-She is a past recipient of the David H. Neiditz Professional Writing Award for the best-written Connecticut appellate brief and was a volunteer adjunct professor at the UCONN School of Law for more than a decade, teaching appellate advocacy skills to first-year law students.
+She is a past recipient of the David H. Neiditz Professional Writing Award for the best-written Connecticut appellate brief.
+She was a volunteer adjunct professor at the University of Connecticut School of Law for more than a decade, teaching appellate advocacy skills to first-year law students.

-Ms. Morkan currently serves as Co-Chair of the Appellate Advocacy Section of the Connecticut Bar Association, and serves as the senior topical editor in appellate law of the quarterly Connecticut Bar Journal, a volunteer, scholarly publication of the Connecticut Bar Association.
+Ms. Morkan recently served as Co-Chair of the Appellate Advocacy Section of the Connecticut Bar Association, and serves as the senior topical editor in Appellate Law of the quarterly Connecticut Bar Journal.
 She also frequently authors articles dedicated to appellate advocacy in local, regional, and national publications.